xiachen97/XiaChen_hw5TH_csi3150_fs2023/README.md

 CODE:

-* Opacity: 1 means the element is completely opaque.
+* Opacity : 1 means the element is completely opaque.
-* z-index is a css property used to control the stacking order of elements on a web page.
+* z-index : a css property used to control the stacking order of elements on a web page.
-* pointer-events: auto; means the element can respond to mouse events, such as clicks or hovers.
+* pointer-events: auto; : means the element can respond to mouse events, such as clicks or hovers.
-* scale(1) means that the size of the element is not scaled.
+* scale(1) : means that the size of the element is not scaled.

 4. All unannotated CSS code basically defines the style and appearance of the web page.

 ### <span style="color: blue;">questions.js</span>

 This text contains a JavaScript array, where each element is an object consists of the following members: question number, questions, options, and answers.
 The main function of this array is to store the questions and answer options of the quiz game or test for display and interaction on the web page.

 ### <span style="color: blue;">quizApp.js</span>